Silvía Night: Controversies

-During her presence in Athens, Silvía behaved provocatively and rudely to technicians and journalists, calling them "Fucking amateurs".
-During the press conference, she ordered the journalists not to look her in the eyes.
-One of them did and she ordered her "bodyguard" to take her out.
-The bodyguard obeyed and carried the "journalist" (who was an actress planted among the press) on his shoulders.
-She shouted on stage "Fuck you, fucking retards" which was misreproduced as "fucking Greeks" by the media; the singer was described as actually problematic and rude (the same reaction she received at home before becoming famous) and that she had offended Greece and its people.

 Silvia also claimed the only reason Carola qualified for the final was that she had sex with the head of the EBU in a car before the competition.
 Asked if she was serious, she replied "Yes.
 I saw them in a car right outside my hotel room.
 What she's done is terrible ... it's her fault I didn't qualify.
 She's been copying me ever since I got here".

 Another controversy surrounds the English lyrics to her Eurovision song, "Congratulations".
 In the first verse the lyrics say "The vote is in, they say I win", however, in the video and at rehearsals she sang "The vote is in, I'll fucking win".
 According to Eurovision rules, songs should not contain foul language.
 Silvía Nótt has personally responded on her website, that she will "fucking say what [she] fucking [wants]".
 In the semi-finals, on 18 May, she did not use the expletive, instead she sang "I'll freaking win".
 In her appearance for the semi-finals, a great part of the audience and artists from the other countries reacted by booing her, not tolerating her supposedly provocative and unprofessional behaviour.